Seaholme Pilates Clinic studio

 Injury Recovery & Prevention

-Enhanced Posture
+Stronger Posture

-How does clinical Pilates work?
+Understanding clinical Pilates

 Led by an allied health professional, typically a physiotherapist, Clinical Pilates is designed with anatomical expertise and a strong focus on injury management, ensuring every program is tailored to your specific needs.

-What conditions can Pilates help?
+What conditions can Pilates assist with?

 - Neck or back pain